fshowalter/franksmovielog.com-old/posts/the-big-sleep-by-raymond-chandler.md

 So what to make of the book?
 I’d long considered it one of the best I’d ever read, but this latest read made me reconsider.

 It’s a good book, with moments of indisputable greatness, but ignoring the homophobia, or excusing it as a product of its time, would be disingenuous.

-Chandler could have done better.
+Chandler knew better.